xiongyu0523/azure-sphere-bootcamp/README.md

 # Azure-Sphere-Bootcamp

-This repo is for Azure Sphere Bootcamp Hands-on day.
+This repo is built for Azure Sphere Bootcamp Hands-on day.
+It provides all required information for trainee to follow and finish all hands-on labs.

 # Pre-Lab prerequisites

-Follow [Install Azure Sphere](https://docs.microsoft.com/en-us/azure-sphere/install/overview) section to complete all neccessary steps before we start labs.
+Follow [Install Azure Sphere](https://docs.microsoft.com/en-us/azure-sphere/install/overview) section to complete all neccessary steps before start.

 Quick check list:
-- FTDI driver is installed and three COMx port are in Device Manager
+- FTDI driver is installed and three COMx ports are present in Device Manager
-- Visual Studio and Azure Sphere SDK are installed
+- Up to date Visual Studio and Azure Sphere SDK are installed
-- User has registered a Azure account and a free subscription or pay-as-you-go subscription
+- Has registered a Azure account and a free subscription or pay-as-you-go subscription
-- User has logged in Azure Sphere utility by `azsphere login`
+- Has logged in Azure Sphere command line utility by `azsphere login`
+- (New orgnization ONLY) Create a Azure Sphere tenant by `azsphere tenant create -n <tenant name>`
-- User has selected Azure Sphere tenant by `azsphere tenant select -i <tenant id>`
+- Has selected Azure Sphere tenant by `azsphere tenant select -i <tenant id>`
 - (New device ONLY) Device is claimed to user's tenant by `azsphere device claim`
-- To recover the device by `azsphere device recover`
+- Device is recovered by `azsphere device recover` command to have a knowning good Azure Sphere OS.

 # Lab-1: Blinking LED